-Know your candidates: Westfall School Board
+Know Your Candidates: Westfall School Board

 Larry Carfrey, Judy Cook, Casey Pringle, Mark Ruff and Zachary Ruoff are all on the ballot set to be voted upon on Nov.
 5. Cook, Ruoff, and Ruff are incumbents.

 Candidates were mailed, to their address listed with the Board of Elections, a questionnaire which was the exact same for each candidate.
-Carfrey and Ruoff did not respond to the The Circleville Herald’s candidate questionnaire.
-Below are the other three candidates full responses edited only to fix spelling and grammar errors and for style and unedited for content.
+Carfrey responded to the The Circleville Herald’s candidate questionnaire but The Herald inadvertently omitted Carfrey’s responses from the story.
+Below are his full responses edited only to fix spelling and grammar errors and for style and unedited for content.

 Describe what is motivating you to seek office:

-I would like to continue working on behalf of the Westfall community to further student education while spending our money wisely.
+I love the children of Westfall and I want them to have the finest education available.
+I also want them to have experiences they will remember for a lifetime in a safe environment.

-What makes you feel like you’re the best candidate for the position?
+What makes you feel that you’re the best candidate for the position?

-I became a member of the Westfall community in 1970.
-I have been employed in the Westfall Local School District as a teacher, coach, advisor, and Westfall School Board member since 1979.
-I understand the values of our Westfall community members.
-But most of all, I am an advocate for our children.
-I believe that we need to provide the best education to our students that we can afford.
-Education is a child’s future.
-Education is our community and nation’s future.
+I have the most experience of all the candidates.
+I have served 12 years on the Westfall School Board of Education, of which I have been the president or vice president on four or more occasions.
+During my tenure I have served on all the relevant committees such as finance, facilities, personnel and most importantly student achievement.

+Facilities construction is my expertise.
+I have managed large-scale projects at Westfall since 2004.
+Currently I have been a project manager or an MEP coordinator for over 38 new school buildings.
+I have managed over one billion dollar’s worth of projects in my career.
+To date I have received every award that is available through the Ohio School Boards Association.
+Most specifically in 2017, I received the highest honor of the Central District of Ohio’s Most Outstanding Board Member of the Year.
+I feel that I have extensive knowledge of all phases of participating on the Westfall Local School District Board of Education.

+I would like to point out that I am the only person in the district that attends the meetings and workshops consistently.
+In my 12 years on the board I missed one meeting due to a scheduled surgery.
+In my opinion if you are elected to represent the public you should be in attendance and be able to vote without having to abstain.
+I have no conflicts with any issues in the district.
+I do not have any relatives or siblings enrolled in the district.
+However, I consider all the children mine and treat them all as if they were.

-What three issues do you deem to be most important and why?
+Articulate your thoughts on three issues you deem most important and why?

-Safety, achievement and facilities are three areas of importance.
-Children need to be able to function and get along in this world.
-A child begins this process at home.
-He/she then takes the next step by coming to school.
-A child needs to be in a safe environment.
-He/she needs the core classes of reading, math, science and social studies.
-Schools need to teach the whole child, and that is where life skills, the arts, and healthy living come in.
-Each child needs opportunities and experiences that go beyond the classroom; extracurriculars, clubs, field trips, etc. Facilities need to be maintained and upgraded so that each child can learn, grow and blossom.
-When a child/graduate leaves the doors of Westfall we want them to excel in the world.
+1. Providing a superior education with an emphasis on having fun and creating positive memories.
+I want my kids to be the best they can be so that in life after school they are not just competing, they are winning in the job markets or whatever they pursue.

+When we have 17 million in the savings account and we’re receiving grad levels on our report card, that shows our return on investment is horrible.
+This aligns with the children not having fun and creating positive memories.
+I want Westfall to be remembered in their minds as the best part of their life, with specific examples of being loved, fed and nurtured in a safe environment.

 Do you have any additional comments or message to relay to the public?

-Note: Editor’s note: The other candidate responses appeared in the Oct.
-25 edition of The Circleville Herald and online at: www.circlevilleherald.com/news/know-your-candidates-westfall-school-board/article_b513b55c-8fc0-52b9-9ba7-5201a308bd0e.html